Maesla/Traffic-Sign-Classifier/writeup_template.md

 My final training set had 27839 number of images.
 My validation set and test set had 6960 and 12630 number of images.

-[TODO Borrar esto, yo no lo voy a hacer]

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.